 - RoHS compliant

-Applied Optoelectronics, Inc. (NASDAQ: AAOI) announced its financial results for the fourth quarter and year ended December 31, 2013.
+Applied Optoelectronics, Inc. (NASDAQ: AAOI) announced that it will release financial results for its first quarter ended March 31, 2014 after U…